BrrunaRibeiro/password-manager/README.md

 The details are saved in a Google Sheet file, which is connected to the application with an API.

-Many of of have swapped between main password managers providers, and have found issues when transfering data to a new password manager.

-This program stores all kinds of login details, any type account and any type of passwords.
+Many of us have swapped between main password managers' providers, and have found issues when transfering data to a new password manager.
+This application is valuable to the user as it stores all kinds of login details, any type account and any type of passwords.
+Regardless of the Account provider or machinery brands(Apple/Samsung/Google,etc..), your Account and Login details will be easily stored in a Google Sheet.

 ## Features